GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabCapture/index.md

 ## Overview

 The chrome.tabCapture API allows you to access a [MediaStream][media-stream] containing video and audio of the current tab.
-It can only be called after the user invokes an extension, similar to the behavior of the [activeTab][active-tab] permission.
+It can only be called after the user invokes an extension by clicking or otherwise triggering the extension's action button, similar to the behavior of the [activeTab][active-tab] permission.

 ## Preserving system audio

-When a [MediaStream][media-stream] is obtained for a tab, audio playing in that tab will no longer be played to the user.
-This is similar to the behavior of the [get-display-media][getDisplayMedia] API when the <code>[suppressLocalAudioPlayback][supress-playback]</code> flag is set to true.
+When a [MediaStream][media-stream] is obtained for a tab, audio in that tab will no longer be played to the user.
+This is similar to the behavior of the [get-display-media][getDisplayMedia] API when the [`suppressLocalAudioPlayback`][supress-playback] flag is set to true.

 To continue playing audio to the user, use the following: